reside-ic/quota-exporter/README.md

 ```

 Multiple mountpoints can be included by repeating the `--mountpoint` option.
+Alternatively, you can also run `quota-exporter` with the `--all` flag, which
+will cause it to export quotas for all mountpoints that support it.

 By default the exporter will listen on port 10018 and export the metrics
 under the `/metrics` path.
 The port can be overriden using the `--listen` option.